Dota Underlords alliances tier list [Mid-Season Update] – the best alliances in Dota Underlords

 Scrappy units have a 10%/20%/30% chance of producing 1 gold when they kill an enemy.

 There’s no denying the power of Scrappy now, not after the Mid-Season Update.
 Aside from the stupendous resilience your heroes receive with even Tier 2 Scrappy, you’re also near-guaranteed a top-tier Inventor alliance as well, which means 4 of your heroes are suddenly getting a generous +40 HP Regen.
+Even Tier 1 Scrappy is very useful in the early-game if it lands on your Clockwerk or Timbersaw.
 And aside from that, Tinker, Clockwerk, and Alchemist are three of my favourite heroes in the game.
 Alchemist for his crazy AoE armor reduction; Clockwerk for his newfound tankiness and his incredible mini-stun ability; and Tinker because, well, those rockets are just ridiculous.

 Warrior alliance